-Refer to the index in the text "Our Nation's Development," by Barker, Dodd & Commager, published by Row.
+Refer to the index in the text "Our Nation's Development," by Barker.
+Dodd & Commager, published by Row.
 Peterson & Company, to see if you can locate information on each of the following topics.
 Indicate by page reference the location of this information as you find it.

 - 1. How the new world came to be named America 2.
-The American Federation of Labor in politics

-- 3. The formation of the Anti-Saloon League
+The American Federation of Labor in politics 3.
+The formation of the Anti-Saloon League

-- 5. He foliation of the Anti-Saloon

-4. Results of the Battle of Argonne

-5. Political life of Joseph G. Cannon

-6. Origin of the "Bull Moose" party

-7. Causes of the Boxer Rebellion

-- 8. Advantages and disadvantages of the direct primaries 9.
-First meeting of the Continental Congress

-- 10. Purpose of the Crusades
+- 4. Results of the Battle of Argonne 5.
+Political life of Joseph G. Cannon 6.
+Origin of the "Bull Moose" party 7.
+Causes of the Boxer Rebellion - 8.
+Advantages and disadvantages of the direct primaries 9.
+First meeting of the Continental Congress - 10.
+Purpose of the Crusades

-Kev I-B-1-b
+Key I-B-1-b